Fast gradient-free optimization of excitations in variational quantum eigensolvers: Experimental setup

 \subsection{Adaptive Ansatz}

 The experimental setting follows the one of the experiments with the fixed UCCSD ansatz, except that the optimization starts with an empty ansatz.
 Instead, the fermionic excitation operators from the UCCSD ansatz in its first Trotter-approximation constitute the operator pool for ADAPT-VQE.
 We employ pool draining, which means that once an operator was selected to extend the ansatz, it is removed from the pool and cannot be used again -- thus, the number of ADAPT steps is limited by the size of the pool.
 We also set a threshold that no more operators are attached when their impact is less than a set threshold value.
 This value has to be tuned for each molecule individually to achieve optimal convergence.
 For ExcitationSolve the threshold is an absolute energy difference, for ADAPT-VQE the threshold is a gradient.
 The chosen values are shown in \Cref{tab:thresholds}.\\ For ExcSolve2D, the two operators that have the biggest impact are selected, optimized using 2D ExcitationSolve and then appended to the ansatz.
-The 2D optimization requires only 16 additional evaluations, as we can reuse the shifted energy values obtained in the energy selection.
-They can be seen as the shifts of $\theta_i$ where $\theta_j=0$ and vice versa.
+As we already calculated the energies for the individual operators in the ranking, we can reuse those in the optimization.
+The five single parameter values can be viewed as the shifts of $\theta_i$ where $\theta_j=0$ and vice versa.
 The value for $\theta_i=\theta_j=0$ appears in both selections, so only nine values can be recycled.
-This leaves leaves $25-9=16$ energy evaluations to be done.\\ After each ADAPT step, all parameters are re-optimized until convergence, the corresponding thresholds can again be found in \Cref{tab:thresholds}, they are the same in 1D and 2D ExcitationSolve.
+This leaves leaves $25-9=16$ energy evaluations to be done.
+Overall we calculate the energies for 24 sets of $(\theta_i,\ \theta_j)$, but the effort is split between operator ranking and actual optimization of the chosen operators.\\ After each ADAPT step, all parameters are re-optimized until convergence, the corresponding thresholds can again be found in \Cref{tab:thresholds}, they are the same in 1D and 2D ExcitationSolve.
 ExcitationSolve follows the parameter order in which they were attached.
 The step sizes for GD in the original ADAPT-VQE counterpart are the same as for the fixed ansatz listed in \Cref{tab:stepsizes}.